-- > Establish trust and understanding between parties. - > Align the mission and objectives. - > Decide how to structure the deal. - Determine how long the partnership will exist, and formulate an exit strategy. - as well as each partner's share in the project equity. - > Determine an equitable split of the benefits.
+- > Establish trust and understanding between parties. - > Align the mission and objectives. - > Examine the alignment of cultures: figure out how to work together to run project management. - > Decide how to structure the deal. - > Determine how long the partnership will exist, and formulate an exit strategy. - > Designate management of day-to-day operations, control, and decision-making responsibilities, as well as each partner's share in the project equity. - > Determine an equitable split of the benefits.

-Best Practices in the Production of Affordable Housing, ULI Urban Catalyst Report, Number 3, Urban Land Institute and Fannie Mae Foundation, 2005.
+Best Practices in the Production of Affordable Housing,

+ULI Urban Catalyst Report, Number 3, Urban Land Institute and Fannie Mae Foundation, 2005.